Words: Yours truly • Photos: David • Location: Tongue, Scottish Highlands

 That’s right, Fortrose is a popular location for spotting bottlenose dolphins in the Moray Firth – which we did!
 Check out my Insta stories for my dolphin sighting on Chanonry Point.

 Pro tip: The best times to see dolphins are an hour or so after the tide starts to come in, so either 11-ish in the morning or 6-ish in the evening.
-Obviously there’s no guarantee that you will see dolphins, but going during these hours will maximise your chances – it took us a good hour to waiting and walking back and forth along the beach to finally spot them.
+Obviously there’s no guarantee that you will see dolphins, but going during these hours will maximise your chances – it took us a good hour of waiting and walking back and forth along the beach to finally spot them.

 Drive a little further north towards John o’ Groats, you’ll find Wick… Jut don’t forget to stop by Dunrobin Castle and catch the falconry display, which is on twice a day at 11:30am and 2pm.